 Right, now this is where my ‘fear of heights’ advice head switches on.

 See, I’m scared of heights, but I still decide that I’m going to go up things – which sometimes goes well, sometimes leads to me having to be helped off the top of a temple close to tears by a Thai taxi driver (yes, that happened).
-This means all my posts on high stuff come with this unique section!
+This means all my posts on high stuff (like this one on the Helipad bar in Kuala Lumpur) come with this unique section!

 The Sydney Harbour Bridge Pylon Lookout – with Vertigo